top of page

 Nov 4, 20234 min read

-How I teach osmosis with a stock and flow model
+How I teach osmosis (without PowerPoint)

 How to help students understand osmosis by building a stock and flow diagram with them.